The Art Of Accompanying Silent Films

 knows what sort of lady this is.

-Music publishers also stepped in to make the job of the cinema pianist simple by publishing volumes
+Music publishers made the job of the cinema accompanists simple by publishing each year great volumes

-of generic film music to fit a variety of scenes and moods.
-Publishing houses commissioned the best
+of generic film photoplay music to fit a variety of scenes and moods.

 Many of these composers went on to compose scores for talking pictures and were considered the best

 in the business.
-My music library also includes many volumes of this nature.
-They are enormously useful
+My music library includes almost everything published of this nature.
+It is enormously useful

 in compiling authentic silent film scores.